wevote/WeVoteCordova/README.md

 If you can't find a file called `WebApp/build/bundle.js` on your machine, don't proceed until you can find it.

-Note July 2020:  If you are using the latest node `v14.5.0` you will need later versions of node-sass,

-    "node-sass": "^4.14.1",

-but if you check in that version, you will break the production build.
-So you will have to manually change the package.json, and remember to not check in that change.
+Note July 2020:  It is **so much better** if you are using 13.x node.
+The latest 14.x nodehas a minimum version dependency with node-sass, and there are other unpredictable issues that crop up that occasionally prevent the app from loading.

 ### If `npm-install` fails with errors, or succeeds with some c++ errors...